Karthikdude/OpenRedirectScan/README.md

 ### Prepare Payloads

-- Create a file named `openredirectPayloads.txt` in the same directory as the script.
+- Create a file named `openredirectPayloads.txt` in the same directory as txt or use default payloads .
 - Add your custom payloads to this file, one per line.

 ### Run the Tool